LE MOULIN DE FOURGES

 Walking through his garden and house, visitors can still feel the atmosphere of the master of Impressionism and marvel at the flower compositions and water lilies that were his most fertile sources of inspiration.

-Book your private knife painting lesson with painter Michel Valt, and take advantage of the beautiful light, so dear to the hearts of the Impressionists, to create your own painting.
+Book your private palette knife painting class with artist Michel Valt and enjoy the beautiful light so dear to the hearts of the Impressionists as you create your own painting.

 Vexin Regional Park